D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 - Added royalties & split as well as views corresponding to it

-- Added `WILL_ORIGINATE_FROM_FACTORY` variable in the ligo code in order to change the structure of the contract in case it's originated from the serie-factory one or originated as is.
+- Added `SERIE_CONTRACT` variable in the ligo code in order to change the structure of the contract in case it's originated from the serie-factory one or originated as is.

 # FA2 editions - Original D a:rt serie

-WILL_ORIGINATE_FROM_FACTORY is NOT defined here
+SERIE_CONTRACT is NOT defined here

 ## Storage definition